-This is crucial to protect structural integrity and allow you to salvage items from the home.
+This is crucial to protect structural integrity and allow you to salvage items from home.

-And finally, professional water removal services can follow up to make sure their efforts were successful.
+And finally, professional water removal services can follow up to ensure their efforts succeed.

 One of the risks of long term exposure to moisture is mold growth.